|This is an unofficial version.

 (g) the enforcement of statutes, rules and regulations relating to forestry and provincial forests.

-3 There shall be in the department a branch known as: The Forestry Branch, which shall be controlled and directed by the minister.
+There shall be in the department a branch known as The Forestry Branch, which shall be controlled and directed by the minister.

-5 A Director of The Forestry Branch and such other officers and employees as may be required to administer this Act may be appointed as provided in The Civil Service Act.
+A Director of The Forestry Branch and such other officers and employees as may be required to administer this Act may be appointed under Part 3 of The Public Service Act.